AldoRastrelli/CodeStation/README.md

 | ⌘ + / − / 0 | Zoom in / out / reset |

 ## What's coming up?

-- **Custom terminal emulators** — Choose your preferred terminal (e.g. iTerm2, Alacritty, Kitty) instead of the built-in one
 - **Dragging files to the terminals**

 ## Buy me a coffee